BastianGschrey/PowerTune/README.md

 #### Additional ECU's supported via Daemon (these are items you can purchase from us)
 * Adaptronic Modular ECU's (Adaptronic CAN Protocol)
 * Haltech CAN V2 Protocol comapatible ECU's
+* Microtech CAN Protocol comapatible ECU's (LT9c,LT10c,LT15c)
+* Link G4 with CAN BUS ( via Haltech or Microtech Protocol)
+* VIPEC with CAN BUS ( via Haltech or Microtech Protocol)
 * Nissan Consult I
 * OBD II (Serial ELM2377 Cable only)